BartMassey/name-lists/README.md

 Names that would not work well as identifiers--multi-word names and names with punctuation--have been stricken.
-On the other hand, no effort has been made to expurgate these lists by content, so watch for potentially inappropriate names (e.g. Hagg, Loon, Aholehole) when using them.
+On the other hand, almost no effort has been made to expurgate these lists by content, so watch for potentially inappropriate names (e.g. Loon) when using them.

 * *cities.txt* (183) -- Names of Oregon cities, from Wikipedia.